SeanClosson/seanclosson.github.io/_posts/2025-08-15-Playwright-Tests.md

 tags: [testing,jekyll,playwright]  #tag names should always be lowercase
 comments: false
 ---
-On a prior client project, I joined the project after it was already underway.
-As a project manager, one of the first things I do is make sure I understand the scope, the work tasks, and their estimates so I can manage to them.
+On a prior client project, I had joined the project after it was already underway (and in trouble).
+As a project manager, one of the first things I do is make sure I understand the scope, the work tasks, and their estimates.
 This project did not include QA time or resources which was a huge oversight IMO.
 Due to the iterative deployment strategy, I knew that regression testing would be a bottleneck for us if testing was not automated.
 So I took up the challenge of writing automated tests myself!

 After reviewing the typical free solutions (Selenium, Cypress, etc.) I settled on Playwright for a few reasons:
 * Created and sponsored by a large organization